puregorill/JSC64/README.md

 State of development
 ********************

 Very early stage.
 Currently working on mathematical parser.
 Not much else implemented yet.
+The mathematical parser already works correctly for "dbytes" and the operators "+" and "-".

 If you have a look at <main.js> and <main.html>, then it should be no issue to trace the structure of the JS program from there.